Skip to Content

 Luxury Features and Fit and Finish

-5th wheels tend to offer more luxury features and a more premium fit and finish than travel trailers.
-They may come with higher-end appliances, marble countertops, hardwood floors, leather upholstery, nicer mattresses, better TVs and sound systems, etc. They look and feel a bit more luxurious inside.
-You can even find fifth wheels with a dishwasher, washer and dryer, a large bathtub, a fireplace, a bar, a projector, and more.
+5th wheels are more luxurious and have a more premium fit and finish than travel trailers.
+They usually come with higher-end appliances, marble countertops, hardwood floors, leather upholstery, nicer mattresses, better TVs and sound systems, better light fixtures, nicer hardware, etc. They look and feel a bit more luxurious inside.
+You can even find fifth wheels with luxury features such as a jetted bathtub, a fireplace, a bar, a projector, and more.

 All of these features make the RV feel a bit more luxurious.
 This is nice if you plan to live in your fifth wheel full time.
 It feels like a home.

-Travel trailers, on the other hand, may have a bit of a cheaper feel.
+Travel trailers usually have a bit of a cheaper feel.
 The appliances may be slightly lower-end.
 Manufacturers may use cheaper materials for the flooring, cabinetry, and countertops.
 The beds may not be quite as comfortable.
 There aren’t as many luxury features.

 Travel trailers are designed for shorter-term camping trips.
 You don’t need luxury if you’re only camping for a few days.
 This design also keeps costs down.